BenBowers/MWAtdr/README.md

 Running the application on Garrawarla is done with SLURM and `srun`.

-On the Garrawarla login nodes, ensure that the `main.sif` Singularity image created in the previous steps is present in the current directory.
+On the Garrawarla login nodes, move the `main.sif` Singularity image created in the previous steps to `/astro/mwavcs/capstone/images/`.
 Then queue the job using the provided SLURM script:

 ```bash
 sbatch slurm_main.sh <args>